-In practicing TCT methods therapists report finding that safe, authentic, and regulated interactions emerge within sessions and between them as well.
+When therapists practice TCT methods they report finding the surprise that safe, authentic, and regulated interactions emerge within their sessions and between them as well.

-This helps the couples break through stuckness and evokes flexible trust and resilience which is new and much needed.
+This helps the couples break through stuckness and reactivity and evokes flexible trust and resilience which is new and much needed.

-This way of engaging neuroplasticity prepares the therapist to help couples to shift patterns of hot and cold conflict and loneliness, building new pathways of connection and healing.
+This way of engaging neuroplasticity prepares the therapist to help couples to shift away from patterns of hot and cold conflict and loneliness.
+They build new pathways of connection and healing.